3sIT/k8scheck/docs/index.rst

 Installation
 ------------

-kubetest can be installed with ``pip``
+k8scheck can be installed with ``pip``

 .. code-block:: bash

-   $ pip install kubetest
+   $ pip install k8scheck

 .. note::
-   The kubetest package has entrypoint hooks defined in ``setup.py`` which allow it to be automatically made available to pytest.
+   The k8scheck package has entrypoint hooks defined in ``setup.py`` which allow it to be automatically made available to pytest.
 This means that it will run whenever pytest is run.
-   Since kubetest expects a cluster to be set up and to be given configuration for that cluster, pytest will fail if those are not present.
-It is therefore recommended to only install kubetest in a virtual environment or other managed environment, such as a CI pipeline, where you can assure that cluster access and configuration are available.
+   Since k8scheck expects a cluster to be set up and to be given configuration for that cluster, pytest will fail if those are not present.
+It is therefore recommended to only install k8scheck in a virtual environment or other managed environment, such as a CI pipeline, where you can assure that cluster access and configuration are available.

 Feedback
 --------

-Feedback for kubetest is greatly appreciated!
+Feedback for k8scheck is greatly appreciated!
 If you experience any issues, find the documentation unclear, have feature requests, or just have questions about it, we'd love to know.
-Feel free to open an issue on `GitHub <https://github.com/vapor-ware/kubetest/issues>`_ for any feedback you may have.
+Feel free to open an issue on `GitHub <https://github.com/vapor-ware/k8scheck/issues>`_ for any feedback you may have.
 If you are reporting a bug, please provide as much context as you can.